Gabriel Moreno Player Props: Diamondbacks vs. Guardians

 Gabriel Moreno At The Plate

-- Moreno has eight doubles, two home runs and 12 walks while hitting .279.
+- Moreno has eight doubles, two home runs and 12 walks while batting .279.

-- In 54 games played this season, he has hit a homer in only two of them.
+- He has hit a long ball in two of 54 games played this year, and in 1.1% of his plate appearances.

-- Moreno has driven home a run in 18 games this season (33.3%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..
+- In 33.3% of his games this year, Moreno has had at least one RBI.
+He's picked up more than one in 7.4% and driven in three or more of his team's runs in two contests.

-- He has scored at least once 12 times this year (22.2%), including one multi-run game.
+- In 12 of 54 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.